s-oa18/s-oa18/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently a Student at RGU.
 - 👯 I’m looking to collaborate on opensource projects
 - 🧑🏾‍💻 I’m open to Full Stack Web development jobs
 - 📫 How to reach me; feel free to contact me anytime on sethampofo.sa@gmail.com